About: What Christ offers beyond religion

 – Pathwork Lecture #258

-If we think of our sins as being the ways we have missed the mark, then perhaps we see that it is going to be our job to right our wrongs.
+If we think of our sins as being the ways we have missed the mark, then perhaps we can see that it is going to be our job to right our wrongs.
 There are three paradoxical aspects to this:

 2. We cannot possibly do it alone.
 We need the help of others who share the journey with us, who may often see what we do not see.